Independent Contractor Agreement: A Comprehensive Guide

 A non-compete agreement is a binding document that prevents an independent contractor from working with their client’s competitor during the contract duration and, at times, a set period of time afterward.

 Not all countries and US states allow non-compete protection for independent contractors.
-Joe Biden’s 2021 executive order asks the federal trade commission to limit the use of non-compete clauses to promote productive competition in the US economy, complicating the issue further.
+For example, Joe Biden’s 2021 executive order asks the federal trade commission to limit the use of non-compete clauses to promote productive competition in the US economy, complicating the issue further.

 If the country or state where you’re operating is not allowing a non-compete agreement, opt for a confidentiality or non-solicitation clause instead.